KirtiPratihar/Breast_Cancer_Detection_ML_Model/CODE_OF_CONDUCT.md

 ## Building a Positive Community

-At **The Wizards Sorting Hat**, we are dedicated to creating a welcoming, inclusive, and supportive community where developers can engage, share insights, and collaborate effectively.
+At **Breast_Cancer_Detection_ML_Model**, we are dedicated to creating a welcoming, inclusive, and supportive community where developers can engage, share insights, and collaborate effectively.
 By working together, we can create a platform that promotes meaningful interaction and knowledge sharing among GitHub users.
 Let’s work together with respect, integrity, and a shared passion for connecting developers through innovative solutions.

 ## Attribution